tytydraco/yessleep/out/My_Brother_Killed_Himself_.md

 “Almost there… brother,”

 I looked at him and then glanced at her still body on the floor.
 There was only one way to end this, one way to make right what we did.
-I slowly placed the gun in my mouth, for the first time I felt no fear, no panic, I felt cold, like my dead brother.
-I thought about my mother, I thought about all the decisions I made that led up to this, and then, with my eyes closed, I squeezed the trigger.
+I was almost there, and I knew this was the only way to end this nightmare.